My mortgage refinance in a Costa Rica Bank

 The experience of getting a mortgage refinance in Costa Rica has taken me to the limits of sanity a few times.
 But my almost 40 years of Costa Rica experience has helped me a lot to stay more or less sane.

-I did want to give you my experiences as of lately with Costa Rica banks, so you can decide on your tactics ahead of time.
+I did want to give you my experiences as of late with Costa Rica banks, so you can decide on your tactics ahead of time.

 No matter where in the world you apply for a real estate mortgage or a mortgage refinance.
 You might encounter similar problems though.
 In the US, when you need a mortgage, you’d be better off to contact an experienced mortgage broker, for a more personal approach than banks usually have.